Adventures in a Messy Life

 Instead, I got the kids telling me, “I’m going to build a 3-D paper version” (perhaps the paper engineering challenges inspired them, yes I redid this because I lost the pictures).
 Which got me:

-A rather traditional looking cave from Batman.
+A rather traditional-looking cave from Batman.

 A tunnel-ish looking cave from Princess, and….

-A monstrous cave, complete with backdrop from Superman.
+A monstrous cave, complete with a backdrop from Superman.
 No matter what angle I tried to photograph this particular project from, it did not look as cool as it did in real life.

 Get some more Earth Science Ideas